LJTalks/journaling-app/README.md

 ### Languages Used

-Make a note here of all the languages used in creating your project.
-For the first project this will most likely just be HTML & CSS.
+HTML CSS & JavaScript

 ### Frameworks, Libraries & Programs Used

+Gitpod
+Github
+Miro
+W3 HTML and CSS Validators
+JSHint JavaScript Validator

-Add any frameworks, libraries or programs used while creating your project.
+(Add any frameworks, libraries or programs used while creating your project.

 Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
 If so add it here (add the version used).

-A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project.
+A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project.)

 ## Deployment & Local Development

-👩🏻‍💻 View an example of a completed Deployment & Local Development section [here](https://github.com/kera-cudmore/TheQuizArms#Deployment)

 ### Deployment

-Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.
+The site is deployed using GitHub Pages - [Inspire Me Journal](https://ljtalks.github.io/journaling-app/).

+To Deploy the site using GitHub Pages:

+Login (or signup) to Github.
+Go to the repository for this project, ljtalks/journaling-app/.
+Click the settings button.
+Select pages in the left hand navigation menu.
+From the source dropdown select main branch and press save.
+The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development